moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 - You're working in an environment where security policies prevent the installation of system level packages like Java
 - You don't want to do global installs of some of the requirements like Java

-## Step 3, Manual install option: Install system depedencies
+## Step 3, Manual install option: Install system dependencies

 ### Python